 For example, if you look at our e-commerce business, our online retail operations could benefit from a more traditional form of retailing.
 Retailing is something that is attractive to us, so it’s one of the options that we’re thinking about.

 In general, we’re looking at future developments through the lens of continuing to grow what we’re doing digitally.
 We don’t want to replicate the traditional storefront model where customers can come into a boutique and see watches.
-We’re thinking about it more as an experience centre with custom programmes where people could interact with the Hodinkee brand in new ways.
+We’re thinking about it more as an experience center with custom programs where people could interact with the Hodinkee brand in new ways.
 It’s something that’s appealing to us and could potentially be part of our future.

 Eneuri Acosta: Yes that’s right.
 People want to be able to experience a brand, especially for high-value products such as luxury cars or high-end watches.
-They’ll commit a significant amount of time reading and learning more about such products.
+They’ll commit a significant amount of time to reading and learning more about such products.
 So it’s natural that they would want to be able to see and touch them as well.
 Creating a brand experience that is consistent with the rest of the Hodinkee world plays into that.